-The Engineering Entrepreneurship Option (EEO) consists of eight courses as an optional addition to any of the eight B.E. degrees.
-Six, and up to seven, courses are delivered in the Edwards School of Business.
-The program capstone course (GE 430.0 Engineering Entrepreneurship Capstone) is taught in the College of Engineering.
+The Engineering Entrepreneurship Option (EEO) consists of eight courses as an optional addition to any of the eight Bachelor of Science in Engineering (B.E.) degrees.
+Six, and up to seven, courses are delivered through the Edwards School of Business.
+The program capstone course (GE 430.0 Engineering Entrepreneurship Capstone) is taught within the College of Engineering.

 Suggested Terms for Required Courses

 - COMM 204.3